Reading time: 7 min

 It consists of the administration of a small electrical stimulus that produces a mild convulsive activity.
 This stimulus is short and controlled, and is administered under general anaesthesia and a muscle relaxant.

-A venous catheter is inserted in the hand or the arm of the patient in order to administer the anaesthesia at the time the treatment is started.
+A venous catheter is inserted in the hand or the arm of the patient in order to administer the anaesthesia at the time the treatment is started by the anesthesiologist, who is present throughout the entire ECT session.

 Once the patient is prepared, the ECT is started.
 The patient is monitored at all times, from the start of the treatment until they go home, or return to the hospital ward, if they are hospitalized.
 The blood pressure, heart rate, respiratory rate, and oxygen saturation are monitored.